Intel® Distribution for GDB* Release Notes

 • Recording the execution using Intel® Processor Trace (Intel® PT).

-• Printing of Intel® Processor Trace (Intel® PT) PTWRITE payloads in the instruction history and function-call history.
+• Printing of Intel® Processor Trace (Intel® PT) PTWRITE payloads and asynchronous events in the instruction history and function-call history.

 • Reading and writing Intel® Advanced Matrix Extensions (Intel® AMX) registers.